-We recognize the significance of cyber-attacks and have taken steps to mitigate the risks associated with them.
-We have invested in building a mature cybersecurity program to leverage people, technology and processes to protect our systems and the data in our care.
-We have also implemented a program to help us better measure and manage the cybersecurity risk we face when we engage with third parties for services.
+We recognize the significance of cyber-attacks and take steps to mitigate the risks associated with them.
+We invest in building and maintaining a mature cybersecurity program to leverage people, technology and processes to protect our systems and the data in our care.
+We have also implemented a program to help us better measure and manage cybersecurity risk, including those risks we face when we engage third parties for products and services.